paulchyz/OCI_Streaming_Pipeline/README.md

 14. Select the checkbox for `Run Apply`, and click `Create`.
 You can monitor the deployment by monitoring the `Logs` window.
 15. Once the selected resources have been provisioned, click `Stack Resources` to open a page that shows details about the resources that were provisioned.
 16. Keep this browser tab open, as we will refer to this page later in this lab.
 Duplicate the current browser tab, and proceed using the new browser tab.
 	\
+	\
-Congratulations!
-You've successfully added Service Connector to your existing deployment using Resource Manager!
+	<b>Congratulations!
+You've successfully added Service Connector to your existing deployment using Resource Manager!</b>

 ### Create JSON Collection in ADW
 In this section, you will create a JSON Collection in the Autonomous Data Warehouse (ADW) instance from your deployment.
 The JSON Collection object will be used in the process of parsing the keys and values in the JSON objects from the data stream as features and datapoints, respectively.